The Errors of Austerity: The Blanchard Prescription

 The IMF paper “Growth Forecast Errors and Fiscal Multipliers” (Jan 2013) has been the Blanchard-Leigh riposte, a new year’s gift fellow economists did not want to receive.
 The authors are cautious not to bite the hand that feeds them, standard protocol in making sure employees ignore the egg on the face of their employers.
 “This working paper should not be reported as representing the views of the IMF…Working papers describe research in progress by the author(s) and are published to elicit comments and to further debate.”

-Cold comfort then to know that such “research” is divorced from policy, and that the IMF’s stance on that position may not be at one with the researchers.
+Cold comfort than to know that such “research” is divorced from policy and that the IMF’s stance on that position may not be at one with the researchers.
 While it is true that the current IMF is not the same organisation that breathed fire at the very mention of relaxing austerity in the 1990s, scant comfort can be found in the current outfit.
 Blanchard’s position, however, has been deemed “dovish” and formidable.

 The thrust of the paper is that “fiscal multipliers were substantially higher than implicitly assumed by forecasters.”
 This was due to the fact that the fiscal consolidation that had taken place in advanced economies “has been associated with lower growth than expected, with the relation being particularly strong, both statistically and economically, early in the crisis.”